Disclaimer

 If you’re thinking of watching your family open a special gift this Christmas morning, the surprise of an adorable puppy can create lasting memories.
 But it’s important to remember that caring for a new pet is not just an exciting moment but also comes with responsibility.

-If you’re considering giving the gift of a puppy this holiday season, make sure you understand what goes into providing the best care and support for them.
+If you’re considering giving the gift of a puppy this holiday season, ensure you understand what goes into providing the best care and support for them.

-• The pros include companionship (unconditional love) from small or large breeds, such as Pomeranians or Labradors, who may even compete in competitions when appropriately trained.
+- The pros include companionship (unconditional love) from small or large breeds, such as Pomeranians or Labradors, who may compete in competitions when appropriately trained.

 Beware of the Drawbacks of Getting a Puppy for Christmas

-• The holiday season is an incredibly hectic time of year.
+- The holiday season is an incredibly hectic time of year.
 For most people, this time of year is too busy to consider the extra responsibility of purchasing a new puppy.
-Acquiring the right puppy should never be done with haste, emotion, or impulse.
+The right puppy should never be acquired with haste, emotion, or impulse.

-• It will require time to evaluate the type of puppy ideal for your family.
-Further time will be required to talk to breeders in order to discover more about their dogs’ characteristics, temperaments, and health clearances.
+- Evaluating the type of puppy ideal for your family will require time.
+Further time will be required to talk to breeders to discover more about their dogs’ characteristics, temperaments, and health clearances.
 Puppy purchasers are often required to wait months for the ideal puppy.

 The Pros and Cons of Getting a Puppy for Christmas

-• They get BIGGER!!!
+- They get BIGGER!!!
 Some breeds get bigger than others, but you need to consider whether you have the space to care for a full-grown dog.
-Do you have a decent size back yard or do you live in a high-rise block of apartments?
+Do you have a decent-sized backyard or live in a high-rise apartment block?
 Your puppy may not need lots of open space, but the adult dog will, so he can run around all day and wear himself out.

-• Puppies bark…some more than others.
-Some bark for no reason, and others bark whenever there’s a noise or just for attention.
-If you have a baby, this may not be the best fit for your home.
+- Puppies bark…some more than others.
+Some bark for no reason and others bark whenever there’s a noise or just for attention.
+If you have a baby, this may not fit your home best.
 Having a baby and then getting a new puppy is like having two babies, but each has to be cared for differently.

-• Your puppy will need regular grooming to ensure he stays clean.
-Usually, you have to pay a professional to do it properly, but you may wash him yourself to save money.
+- Your puppy will need regular grooming to ensure he stays clean.
+Usually, you have to pay a professional to do it properly, but you may wash it yourself to save money.
 Puppies love to dig holes.

-• You and your family need to give your puppy lots of attention because he’ll be energetic.
-Play with him, take him for walks (on a leash), and generally shower him with affection because he’ll certainly shower you with unconditional love and affection all day long.
+- You and your family must give your puppy lots of attention because he’ll be energetic.
+Play with him, take him for walks (on a leash), and generally shower him with affection because he’ll certainly shower you with unconditional love and affection all day.
 That’s one of the biggest pros of having a puppy or a new dog.

 Puppy Love: The Pros of Getting a Puppy for Christmas